unofficial-sendoh/other_template/_posts/2018-2-3-Image-Processing-in-Python Part 2.md

 ![png](/images/Image_Analysis_Part_2/autoen.png)

-We like to conclude with a briefly overview of Autoencoder.
+We like to conclude with a brief overview of Autoencoder.
 It's a data compression algorithm where the compression and decompression functions are

 - Data-specific,
 - Lossy, and